ucsb-cs148-w26/pj07-syllabus-to-cal-2pm/team/AI_CODING.md

 ## Takeaway

 Google Stitch is a strong design accelerator for frontend work when paired with human judgment and manual implementation.

+# Divy

+I used Claude AI to help generate unit tests and documentation for this assignment.
+Specifically, I used it to familiarize myself with XCTest, the native iOS/Swift testing framework, as my prior testing experience was primarily with Jest.
+Claude helped me select the appropriate framework and generate tests for our event preview page.
+I verified the generated code by reviewing it for correctness and consistency, then running the tests to confirm they passed